FREE ANNUAL CREDIT REPORTS

 Fraud Alert: You can add a fraud alert message to your credit report to help protect your credit information.
 Fraud alert messages notify potential creditors to verify your identification before extending credit in your name in case someone is using your information without your consent.

 Security Freeze: You can initiate a security freeze on your credit report to prevent a credit reporting company from releasing your credit report without your consent.
 Be aware that a security freeze limiting access to the personal and financial information in your file may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, insurance, government services or payments, rental housing, employment, investment, license, cellular telephone, utilities, digital signature, Internet credit card transaction, or other services.
+Additionally, credit reporting agencies may charge you both for initiating the security freeze and for removing the security freeze.
+The fee is waived if a police report has been filed.

 File a Complaint